openstack/openstack-ansible/doc/source/user/security/ssl-certificates.rst

 ~~~~~~~~~~~

 When using VNC for console access there are 3 connections to secure, client to
-haproxy, haproxy to noVNC Proxy and noVNC Proxy to Compute nodes.
+HAProxy, HAProxy to noVNC Proxy and noVNC Proxy to Compute nodes.
 The `OpenStack
 Nova Docs for remote console access`_ cover console security in much more
 detail.

 .. _OpenStack Nova Docs for remote console access: https://docs.openstack.org/nova/latest/admin/remote-console-access.html#vnc-proxy-security

-In OpenStack-Ansible TLS to haproxy is configured in haproxy, TLS from
+In OpenStack-Ansible TLS to HAProxy is configured in HAProxy, TLS from
-haproxy to noVNC is not currently enabled and TLS from nVNC to Compute nodes
+HAProxy to noVNC is not currently enabled and TLS from nVNC to Compute nodes
 is enabled by default.

 Changes will not apply to any existing running guests on the compute node,